Slyther/jobsity-calendar/README.md

 ### Layout

 The following shows the Calendar View of the app.
-Reminders can be added, reminders for a given date can be cleared, and dates can be clicked on to go to their respective day view.
+Reminders can be added, reminders for a given date can be cleared, and dates can be clicked on to go to their respective day view. <br />
+If there are more reminders than can be shown in any given date, a custom tile will be shown instead, signaling that more reminders not currently visible exist.

 <img src="https://i.ibb.co/kHwSTkf/Screenshot-2019-10-21-React-App.png" alt="Screenshot-2019-10-21-React-App">